s0up4200/ptparchiver-go/README.md

     size: 5T # Total storage allocation
     watchDir: /path/to/watch/directory # Directory to save .torrent files to

-fetchSleep: 5 # Seconds between API requests, do not set lower than 5
+fetchSleep: 5 # Seconds between API requests, do not set lower than 5 unless you want to get banned
 interval: 360 # Minutes between fetch attempts when running as a service (default: 6 hours)
 ```